 Okay, I know what you’re thinking.
 You’re thinking, did I just read that correctly?
 Did he say the dog talked?
 Well, I’m here to tell you that you did read correctly, and yes, the dog did talk, and that’s exactly what he said, word for word.
 But if you’re surprised, you should be, because when it happened, I was just as surprised as you are.
 So much so that I didn’t even know what to say.
 My first thought was that the twins were playing a joke on me, and my second thought was that perhaps I was having some weird allergic reaction to the dog, and my third thought was that I’d imagined the whole thing, because I’m a pretty smart kid and I know that dogs do not talk! [...]

 And then I fainted.
 (72-74)

 Ten-year-old Benji was born premature and as a result is small for his age, has lots of allergies, faints frequently, and finds himself at the hospital more often than school.
 The doctor offers Benji an ultimatum; wear an ugly padded helmet everywhere or get a therapy dog.
 When the dog arrives, it’s not a cute, furry creature but a 200 pound, two feet tall, TALKING Newfoundland named Parker Elvis Pembroke IV, who Benji promptly nicknames Elvis.
 Only Benji can understand him, which might not be as great as it sounds since bossy Elvis was destined for the White House and is unimpressed with his current situation.
-Both Benji and Elvis struggle to make sense of this mix-up and determine whose really top dog.
+Both Benji and Elvis struggle to make sense of this mix-up and determine who’s really top dog.
 But will Elvis come through for Benji when it matters the most?